Librazhd Municipality as an example of the lack of a complete regulatory framework and the violation of the law with impunity

 Lefterie Luzi, election expert and former president of the Central Election Commission, appreciates the strengthening of penalties and the possibility that the public can now make complaints themselves.

-"The addition of article 123/3 of the CC for public participation in the denunciation of facts, this adds the fact of specifying the procedures that the public must follow or maintaining anonymity, certainly helps the process and increases integrity, since the inclusiveness in this process and especially the voter who is part of this process would help the process in a positive direction.
-The obligation of the CEC to maintain and preserve in regular statistics all criminal investigations for electoral matters is the novelty of the changes in this code (Article 167/1).
-These elements which the legislator has foreseen to significantly increase the integrity of the elections and to give credibility to the election process," Luzi concluded.
+" The addition of Article 123/3 of the EC on public participation in denouncing facts, this added to the fact of specifying the procedures that the public must follow or maintaining anonymity certainly helps the process and increases integrity, since the inclusion in this process and especially the voter who is part of this process would help the process in a positive direction.
+The obligation of the CEC to maintain and preserve regular statistics on all criminal investigations on electoral matters is a novelty of the changes in this code (Article 167/1).
+These elements that the legislator has foreseen to significantly increase the integrity of the elections and to give credibility to the electoral process," concluded Luzi.

 However, the Institute of Political Studies (ISP) is monitoring the CEC and the electoral campaign regarding the implementation of new legal norms in this area.
 From the monitoring data and the critical reports of the media and political parties in the elections, it results that a large number of employees with civil status and public administration are involved in the electoral campaign during the official working hours.
 They are involved in political activities, electoral propaganda and political debates of the day, mainly in social media.